Specialisation (formal)Year: 2019

 Students in this specialisation learn from high quality researchers recognised internationally for their expertise in high-rise structures, and wind, waves, earthquake, impact and blast resistant technologies.
 Design seminars, field work and workshops provide students with opportunities to work with industry professionals in their final year.
 Career opportunities exist in a variety of roles related to the design of structures, their longevity, and their ability to withstand extremes such as earthquake, high winds, blast or fire.

-The Master of Engineering (Structural) has full accreditation with Engineers Australia and EUR-ACE®.
+The Structural specialisation of the Master of Engineering has full accreditation with Engineers Australia and EUR-ACE®.

 Intended learning outcomes